bitlabstudio/ansible-django-aps-project/README.md

     sudo apt-get install make python-dev libpcre3 libpcre3-dev

+Make sure that a crontab exists:

+    crontab -e
+    # save and quit

 ## Change variables

 Next, copy the `hosts.example` file and change the USERNAME to your Webfaction